yazhinia/McDevol/README.md

 Metagenome binning relies on the following underlying basis (i) contigs originated from the same genome will have correlated abundance profiles across samples and (ii) k-mer (tetramer) frequency is a characteristics of microbial genomes and distinguishes genomes from different genus.
 Thus, contigs from the same genome show correlation in k-mer frequency.
 Using correlation in profiles of read and k-mer counts, contigs from the same genomes could be identified in the metagenome assembly and binned into *M*etagenome-*a*ssembled *g*enomes (MAGs).

 ## Algorithm
 McDevol uses a novel Bayesian statistics-based distance measure on read counts and k-mer profiles to bin metagenomic contigs.
-The method has two steps, (i) initial agglomerative clustering using bayesian distance and (ii) density-based clustering to merge clusters of possibly the same genome into components to provide final genomic bins.
+The method has two steps, (i) initial agglomerative clustering using bayesian distance and (ii) density-based clustering using summed read and k-mer count profiles to merge clusters of possibly the same genome into components to provide final genomic bins.
 An outline of algorithm is depicted below.

 ![McDevol_algorithm](https://user-images.githubusercontent.com/29796007/235193887-ba72c9b6-dffa-4440-a88c-9fbd5e603378.png)